stagedml/stagedml/README.md

    ```sh
    $ ./rundocker.sh stagedml/user:latest
    ```
-3. Container should open the shell where we could execute Python code or open IPython console.
+3. Container should open the shell where we can execute Python code or open IPython console.

 ### Install: Developer track